 A blogger with a totally different perspective defends the video on the basis that it depicts some of the realities of poverty, addiction, and rage that are an unavoidable part of life for some people from similar backgrounds to Eminem's.
 Poverty, she says, is a form of violence too.
 The blogger, who writes as BrownFemiPower, also points out that, rather than reinforcing a myth about "mutual abuse," the video might reflect the truth that some women do fight back—and there's no use in claiming that the only real victims are those who would never throw a punch themselves.

 The whole debate about the song's message raises a question that goes beyond the domestic violence debate alone: Are artists responsible for what people make of their art?
 What responsibility should Eminem and Rihanna take for the influence their song may have, positive or negative?
 When it comes to a subject so dangerous and so prevalent, can hit-makers like these two avoid liability?
 The broader question here is whether hit music about a topic like violence can be descriptive without being prescriptive.
 In other words, can Eminem and Rihanna describe their own experiences without also appearing to tell others what is okay and not okay?
 These questions do not have easy answers.

-in order to advocate for other young women, cannot be expected to be the resident pop expert on dating violence for all eternity.
+Let's be real.
+Eminem is still Eminem, and he insists that the song and video are personal stories, not public service announcements.
+And Rihanna, who has bravely revealed so much of her own story in order to advocate for other young women, cannot be expected to be the resident pop expert on dating violence for all eternity.
 Whether we take it as a serious warning, a source of identification, or a sorry series of excuses, or even just a catchy pop tune, "Love the Way You Lie" is ultimately going to be what listeners make of it.